Open the App

 Explore in-depth annotations of 'Remains' by Simon Armitage, focusing on themes of guilt, trauma, and the psychological impact of war.
 This analysis covers key literary devices, including metaphor, enjambment, and caesura, providing insights into the poem's portrayal of a soldier's experience.
 Ideal for students studying the Power and Conflict poetry topic in English Literature.

-PTSD in The Manhunt
+Remains: PTSD in Poetry

-Explore the profound themes of recovery and emotional trauma in Simon Armitage's poem 'The Manhunt'.
-This analysis delves into the graphic imagery, metaphors, and the wife's perspective on her husband's PTSD after war.
-Ideal for students studying war poetry and its psychological impacts.
+Explore the haunting themes of guilt and trauma in Simon Armitage's 'Remains' and Ted Hughes' 'Bayonet Charge'.
+This comparative analysis delves into the emotional impact of war, examining key language techniques and metaphors that convey the soldiers' psychological struggles.
+Ideal for students studying war poetry and its representation of conflict.

 Most popular content in English Literature